dnagir/highlightjs-coffeescript/README.md

 ## Install
 Just drop the `lib/highlight-coffee.js` into your project.
-You can use `coffe` class on the `code` tag to explicitly set the language.
+You can use `coffee` class on the `code` tag to explicitly set the language.
 Please be sure to have [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) included before.